 What is IPI and why should I care?

 The IPI score relates directly to the amount of storage space Amazon allots FBA sellers in their warehouses.
-Effective Jan 1, 2021, Amazon states in their seller guidelines that they may begin implementing storage limits for professional sellers with an IPI lower than 450 (individual sellers all have the same storage limits which cannot be increased or decreased).
+Effective Jan 1, 2022, Amazon states in their seller guidelines that they will implement storage volume limits for professional sellers with an IPI lower than 400 (individual sellers all have the same storage limits which cannot be increased or decreased).

 Amazon is serious about wanting to use their FBA fulfillment centers as fulfillment centers, not as long-term storage solutions for FBA sellers.
 If a seller makes a habit of sending in inventory that doesn’t sell quickly, Amazon will find a way to encourage the seller to remove that inventory from their warehouses, whether by imposing storage limits or storage fees.
 For more info on long-term storage fees, check out this blog post.

 How is the IPI calculated?